US officials link Iran to emails meant to intimidate voters

 “You should be confident that your vote counts,” Wray said.
 “Early, unverified claims to the contrary should be viewed with a healthy dose of skepticism.”

+Iran also distributed a video that falsely suggested voters could cast fraudulent ballots from overseas, Ratcliffe said.
+Google said it “removed a video file on YouTube that had fewer than 30 views and terminated the associated Google accounts.”

-Wray and Ratcliffe did not describe the emails linked to Iran, but officials familiar with the matter said the U.S. has linked Tehran to messages that Democratic voters in multiple states, including Alaska and battleground locations like Florida, have received.
-The emails falsely purported to be from the far-right group Proud Boys and warned that “we will come after you” if the recipients didn’t vote for Trump.
-A security researcher who examined dozens of the emails
+Wray and Ratcliffe did not describe the emails or video linked to Iran, but officials familiar with the matter said the U.S. had linked Tehran to messages that Democratic voters in multiple states, including Alaska and Florida, have received.
+The emails warned recipients that “we will come after you” if they didn’t vote for Trump.
+Security researchers said the Proud Boys sender address used by the spammers was “a flag of convenience.”
+The true origin of the emails was obscured by servers abroad that the authors hijacked to send the emails.

+Bennett Ragan, the campaign manager of Florida statehouse candidate Kayser Enneking, said he got two of the emails and knew about 10 other people in Gainesville who also received them.
+Bennett said the home address included in the personalized email he received was not current so he figured the data on him was acquired from the 2018 primary election voter roll.

 A spokesman for Iran’s mission to the United Nations, Alireza Miryousefi, denied Tehran had anything to do with the alleged voter intimidation.